 Remember we're here to help.
 Get in touch with your child's teacher, if you have any questions.
-We're here to help Teachers are on hand during the normal school hours to support your child with all their learning needs and you can reach out to them with any questions and queries, as you normally would, through email.
+We're here to help Teachers are on hand during the normal school hours of 8:30 a.m. to 3:30 p.m. to support your child with all their learning needs and you can reach out to them with any questions and queries, as you normally would, through email.